Making Weather Maps Using the GeoNames Weather Web Service

 In the demo workspace, running a partial translation to the JSONFragmenter will produce 500 new features, corresponding to 500 individual weather observations.
 You may recall that the Concatenator transformer’s maxRows parameter was set to 500, meaning we would only expect to see 500 individual weather observations returned from the HTTPCaller.
 So our results are as expected here.

 The consecutive JSONExtractor transformers create new feature attributes from each feature’s corresponding _url_contents list attribute.
 For example, the JSON Query parameter of the JSONExtractor_3 transformer is set to json["temperature"], and the Target Attribute is set to temperature.
-This setup will create an attribute named temperature for each weather observation feature, and populate its value with the temperature recorded at the associated weather station.
+This setup will create an attribute named temperature for each weather observation feature and set its value to the temperature recorded at the associated weather station.
 Click the gear icon for each JSONExtractor to examine each JSON Query.
 Of particular note are the extracted latitude and longitude values for each weather observation.
 These coordinate values, corresponding to the location of a weather station, will be used to generate contours in a later step.

 6. Format the Date and Filter for Weather Observations No Older Than One Day